Bike Week (cycling): UK and Ireland

-Bike Week, delivered by Cycling UK, is an annual celebration to showcase cycling.
-Riding a bike can easily be a part of everyday life and Bike Week is here to inspire people all over the UK to give cycling a try.
-Bike Week takes place during the second week of June in the United Kingdom, with a parallel event in Ireland where it is known as National Bike Week.
+Bike Week, organized by Cycling UK, is an annual celebration to showcase cycling.
+Bike Week takes place during the second week of June in the United Kingdom, with a parallel event in Ireland called National Bike Week.
+In 2019, Bike Week ran from Saturday 8 to Sunday 16 June.

-The aim is to get many more people across the UK to give cycling a try, encouraging people to get out on their bikes.
-In 2019 Bike Week will run between Saturday 8 June to Sunday 16 June.

 The concept of Bike Week is "everyday cycling for everyone" and aims to encourage those who wouldn't normally cycle to get on their bikes.
-Any outing on a bike counts – whether that’s nipping round to a friend's house, cycling to work or school, enjoying a leisurely ride with the family or tackling a cycling challenge.
+Any outing on a bike counts – whether that’s nipping around to a friend's house, cycling to work or school, enjoying a leisurely ride with the family, or tackling a cycling challenge.

 Every year around 500 events are registered as part of Bike Week, such as family-friendly rides, bike maintenance events, bike breakfasts and group rides, to name but a few.
 Around 300,000 extra people choose to take part every year, on top of the 2.4 million who already cycle regularly in the UK.

 A social media campaign runs through Bike Week called the #7DaysofCycling focusing on different cycling experiences and encouraging everyone to talk about their experiences and raise awareness of the benefits of cycling.
 Each day has a different theme, from cycling to work to the benefits of cycling on mental health.

-Bike Week is traditionally launched with the annual APPCG bike ride through London, where MP's, peers, and influential members of the cycling industry attend a reception before riding through London.
-In 2019 this included the inaugural Bike Week summit and was attended by the transport minister Michael Ellis.
+Bike Week is traditionally launched with the annual APPCG bike ride through London, where MPs, peers, and influential members of the cycling industry attend a reception before riding through London.
+In 2019 this included the inaugural Bike Week summit which was attended by the transport minister Michael Ellis.